Pazoia/python-document-scraping-tool/README.md

 - Make an iterable list of sentences
 - If data provided is not of string type return invalid data type
 - Sanitise function -> words only keep valid chars -> valid chars = letters A-Za-z.
+- Create function that works out if a word is an Isogram